lowRISC/opentitan/doc/security/specs/identities_and_root_keys/_index.md

 ## Creator Root Key (`CreatorRootKey`) {#creator-root-key}

 The following sequence describes the creation of the `CreatorRootKey`.
-All inputs into the key manager can be locked down during mask ROM execution.
+All inputs into the key manager can be locked down during ROM execution.

 The size of the inputs is dependent on the security strength and masking configuration of the implementation.
 Depending on the KM\_DERIVE intrinsic